Republican Party (United States): Libertarians

 The Republican Party has a libertarian faction.
 This faction of the party is most popular in the Midwestern and Western United States.
 Libertarianism emerged from fusionism in the 1950s and 60s.
 Barry Goldwater had a substantial impact on the conservative-libertarian movement of the 1960s.
-Compared to other Republicans, they are more likely to favor the legalization of marijuana, LGBT rights such as same-sex marriage, gun rights, oppose mass surveillance, and support reforms to current laws surrounding civil asset forfeiture.
+Libertarian Republicans support isolationism and a small government, and are the party faction with the lowest support for Trump as of 2023.
 Right-wing libertarians are strongly divided on the subject of abortion.
 Prominent libertarian conservatives within the Republican Party include Rand Paul, Thomas Massie, and Mike Lee.

-During the 2024 United States elections, the Republican Party adopted pro-cryptocurrency policies, which were originally advocated by the libertarian wing of the party.
-As the Republican presidential nominee, Donald Trump addressed the 2024 Libertarian National Convention, pledging support for cryptocurrency, opposing central bank digital currency and expressing support for the commutation of Ross Ulbricht.
-Trump's 2024 campaign featured greater influence from technolibertarian elements, particularly Elon Musk, who was subsequently nominated to lead the Department of Government Efficiency (DOGE).

-In June 2025, the libertarian wing strongly opposed Trump's One Big Beautiful Bill Act for contributing to the national debt, with Paul, Massie and Musk all publicly criticizing the legislation.
-In response, White House Deputy Chief of Staff for Policy Stephen Miller, a figure associated with the populist wing of the party, criticized the libertarian faction, stating, "Certain libertarians in Congress, who are not MAGA, have their own agenda...and it's not yours."
-Miller has been described by The Hill as advocating for a break with the libertarians within the party, based on his view that they do not sufficiently emphasize strict immigration restrictions or favor massive increases of government spending.

 Moderates

-Moderates in the Republican Party are an ideologically centrist group that predominantly come from the Northeastern United States, and are typically located in swing states or blue states.
-Moderate Republican voters are typically highly educated, affluent, fiscally conservative, socially moderate or liberal and often "Never Trump".
-While they sometimes share the economic views of other Republicans (i.e. lower taxes, deregulation, and welfare reform), moderate Republicans differ in that some are for affirmative action, LGBT rights and same-sex marriage, legal access to and even public funding for abortion, gun control laws, more environmental regulation and action on climate change, fewer restrictions on immigration and a path to citizenship for illegal immigrants.
-In the 21st century, some former Republican moderates have switched to the Democratic Party, and the faction is in decline.
+Moderates in the Republican Party are an ideologically centrist and center-right group that predominantly come from the Northeastern United States, and are typically located in swing states or blue states.
+Moderate Republicans are typically highly educated, affluent, fiscally conservative, socially moderate or liberal and often supported the "Never Trump" movement.
+Moderate Republicans differ in that some are for affirmative action, LGBT rights and same-sex marriage, legal access to abortion, gun control laws, environmental regulation and action on climate change, fewer restrictions on immigration and a path to citizenship for illegal immigrants.
+In the 21st century, a significant amount of former Republican moderates have switched to the Democratic Party, and the faction is in decline.

-Notable moderate Republicans include Senators Lisa Murkowski of Alaska and Susan Collins of Maine, Nevada governor Joe Lombardo, Vermont governor Phil Scott, New Hampshire governor Kelly Ayotte, and former Maryland governor Larry Hogan.
+Notable Republicans include Senators Lisa Murkowski of Alaska and Susan Collins of Maine, Vermont governor Phil Scott, and former Maryland governor Larry Hogan.